Considering their Middle Eastern and western Asian roots, fig trees (Ficus carica) are generally considered warm-climate plants.

 Cold-Tolerant Varieties to Choose

 Check out this list of cold-hardy fig varieties that could soon be enlivening your landscape and tickling your palate.

 These big beauties can grow to 20 feet tall, but can also be pruned to a more manageable size – around 8 feet tall is most desirable.
 Some people even prune ‘Brown Turkey’ trees into bonsai plants!

-‘Brown Turkey’ does well in Zones 7-9, but with extra attention will overwinter in Zone 6, as well.
+‘Brown Turkey’ does well in Zones 7 to 9, but with extra attention will overwinter in Zone 6, as well.

 This tree has shallow, somewhat invasive roots, so keep that in mind when selecting a site.

-Find a ‘Brown Turkey’ plant in a 4-inch pot from Hirts: Edible Figs via Amazon.
+Find a ‘Brown Turkey’ plant in a four-inch pot from Hirts: Edible Figs via Amazon.

 You can also order live plants from Home Depot.

 Also known as ‘Magnolia,’ the ‘Brunswick’ variety grows to about 10 feet tall by 12 feet wide.

 This tree produces medium-to-large purple fruit, and the pink to amber flesh is especially well-suited for preserving.